meadsteve/meadsteve.github.io/_posts/2022-10-13-how-boring-should-your-teams-codebases-be.markdown

 ### Large companies internal transfer?
 Once a company is above a certain size then considering people moving internally becomes a factor.
-Erlang as a language choice might be considered novel if the rest of your company writes in Java.
+Erlang as a language choice might be considered novel if the rest of your company writes in java.
 But if your entire company uses erlang already then it's almost the default language choice and you would have to justify using something else.

 ## Changes with time